Strictly Constrained Generative Modeling via Split Augmented Langevin Sampling: Split-augmented Langevin for strictly constrained sampling

 \subsection{Practical implementation and deep generative models}

-\paragraph{Implementation in diffusion models} Our proposed algorithm is a constrained variant of Langevin Monte Carlo, which plays a central role in many generative frameworks, including energy-based models, and diffusion models~\cite{hinton2002training, du2019implicit, song2019generative,song2020score}.
-The split-augmented update~\eqref{eq:split_update} can be used as a drop-in replacement for standard Langevin steps, without modifying other components of the sampler such as the noise schedule or predictor architecture.
-This makes constraint enforcement simple and modular.
-Crucially, we leverage the connection between Langevin dynamics and diffusion models~\cite{ho2020denoising} to propose SAL as a zero-shot constrained sampling algorithm for pre-trained diffusion models.
+\paragraph{Implementation in diffusion models} Our proposed algorithm is a constrained variant of Langevin Monte Carlo, which plays a central role in many generative frameworks ~\citep{du2019implicit, song2019generative}.
+The split-augmented updates~\eqref{eq:split_updates} can be used as a drop-in replacement for standard Langevin steps, without altering other sampler components, making constraint enforcement simple and modular.
+Leveraging the connection between Langevin dynamics and diffusion models~\citep{ho2020denoising},~CASAL provides a training-free constrained sampling algorithm for pre-trained diffusion models.
 This parallel has already been exploited by~\citet{christopher2024constrained} to introduce projected diffusion models.
-Appendix~\ref{appendix:GM-and-Langevin} discusses this connection in more detail.
+Details are discussed in Appendix~\ref{appendix:algorithms}.

-\paragraph{Constraint satisfaction} Our algorithm applies to arbitrary constraint sets, provided that an approximate projection operator is available.
-In the case of multiple constraints, the projection step can be approximated using alternating projections~\cite{BREGMAN1967200}.
-Importantly, it does not require a differentiable expression of the constraints.
-The coupling parameter~$\rho$, controlling the trade-off between convergence and exploration, can be tuned or progressively increased along the diffusion process to tighten constraint enforcement over time.
+\paragraph{Constraint satisfaction} Our algorithm applies to arbitrary constraint sets, provided that a projection operator~(exact or approximate) is available.
+Unlike penalty and latent projected methods, it does not require a differentiable constraint model, which can be challenging to derive~\citep{laumond1987finding}.
+The coupling parameter~$\rho$ can be tuned or progressively increased along the diffusion process.
+This is detailed with ablation studies in~Appendix~\ref{appendix:experiments}.

+\paragraph{Latent space sampling} A significant challenge arises when sampling occurs in a latent space~$\R^d$, while the constraint set~$\C$ is defined in a distinct physical space~$\R^k$, linked by a decoder~$A \in \R^{k \times d}$.
+The target density then takes the form:

+Enforcing constraints in this setting is significantly harder, as mapping a projection or penalty gradient from~$\C \subset \R^k$ back to~$\R^d$ implicitly requires inverting~$A$, which is often computationally expensive or unstable due to ill-conditioning.
+In contrast, our framework naturally accommodates this setting by modifying the splitting constraint to~$Ax=z$, instead of~$x=z$.
+Crucially, this allows~CASAL to perform the projection step solely in the physical space, without the need to invert the decoder or define a projection in the latent space.